uvyuva/Hostel-complaint-management/README.md

 # Hostel-Complaint-Management-System
-A system built for Alva's hostel
+A system built for Alva's hostels management purpose.